-3. Enhanced Quality First (in class support): If, after receiving Quality First Teaching, the pupil is still not making expected progress, the class teacher should alert the SENDCo to their concerns, via a Record of Concern.
-This document enables the class teacher and SENDCo to work together to identify the area of difficulty the child is experiencing.
-This may fall under one or more of the broad areas of SEN/D noted above.
+3. Enhanced Quality First (in class support): If, after receiving the High Quality Teaching offer, the pupil is still not making expected progress, the class teacher should alert the SENDCo to their concerns, via a face-to-face consultation or via CPOMS.
+This enables the class teacher and SENDCo to work together to identify the area of difficulty the child is experiencing.
+This may fall under one or more of the broad areas of SEND noted above.

 The teacher and SENDCo will then agree a range of strategies and resources to help the child overcome their difficulties.
 This may include specific interventions or may take the form of group or 1:1 sessions.
 If the intervention is delivered by a member of classroom support staff, the class teacher still remains responsible for the child's targeted planning and support.
 If, following evaluation of the intervention, it is clear that progress is being made, the child will then return to step 2, with close on-going monitoring.
 If no progress is made, then step 4 will be followed.
 Close monitoring and tracking will continue.

-Intervention (SEND support): the child may also receive longer-term interventions in school, such as Power of 1 / 2 (Maths recovery), additional phonics, Catch-Up Literacy or additional maths or literacy booster sessions outside of the main class teaching.
+Intervention (SEND support): the child may also receive longer-term interventions in school, such as Power of 1 / 2 (Maths recovery), additional phonics, Catch-Up Literacy or additional mathematics or literacy booster sessions outside of the main class teaching.
 These interventions may be small group or individual work.
 The class teacher and SENDCo will identify next steps and required support to help the child make progress; this may also include access arrangements for formal assessments if appropriate.
 Close monitoring and tracking will continue, with parents informed of their child's difficulties and the actions taken to support them.